The Chirotropical Grassmannian

 The real Grassmannian, denoted by $\G_\R(k,n)$, and its open part, denoted by $\G_\R^\circ(k,n)$, play also a key role in the paper.
 They provide the main ingredient for the chirotropical Grassmannian: realizable uniform chirotopes.
 These are also known in the literature as realizable uniform oriented matroids.
 Modding out by the $n$-torus, they are realized by generic arrangements of $n$ hyperplanes in real projective space $\mathbb{P}^{k-1}$.
 Each of these arrangements determines a torus orbit in $\G_\R^\circ(k,n)$.
 The vector of signs of the Plücker coordinates of any point in the orbit gives the chirotope representation of the arrangement.
 For more information on oriented matroids and their chirotope representation, see \cite{bjorner}.
-Here, we start directly with the chirotope representation.